-Dr. Tom Schmidt is a Sam Walton Fellow who serves as an adviser to the MSSU Heartland PTAC.
-Dr. Schmidt has over 20 years experience in teaching.
-Since 1999, he has served as an Associate Professor at Simpson College in Indianola, Iowa.
-Prior to his teaching career, he worked in his family’s billiard business, A.E.
+Dr. Schmidt has over 20 years of experience in teaching.
+Starting in 1999, he served as an Assistant/Associate Professor at Simpson College in Indianola, Iowa.
+Before his teaching career, he worked in his family’s billiard business, A.E.
 Schmidt Company of St. Louis, Dr. Schmidt’s hometown.
-He started and managed a home recreation business in Springfield, MO and worked for Astra Zeneca Pharmaceuticals.
+He started and managed a home recreation business in Springfield, MO and was a territory manager for Astra Zeneca Pharmaceuticals for 12 years.

 Prior to coming to MSSU, Dr. Schmidt was a member of the Warren County Economic Development Board, an Indianola, IA Park Commissioner, a Director of the Iowa Association of Business and Industry Foundation Board and the vice-president of the Board of Directors for Leadership Iowa University.